frankboyop/joker2.0/README.md

 ## Something that you should known before run the bot

 * You can change some settings of the bot.
 All the settings are placed in `config.lua`, in the `bot_settings` table
-	* `cache_time.adminlist`: the permanence in seconds of the adminlist in the cache.
+	* `cache_time.adminlist`: the per popmanence in seconds of the adminlist in the cache.
 The bot caches the adminlist to avoid to hit Telegram limits
 	* `notify_bug`: if `true`, the bot will send a message that notifies that a bug has occurred to the current user, when a plugin is executed and an error happens
 	* `log_api_errors`: if `true`, the bot will send in the `LOG_CHAT` all the relevant errors returned by an api request toward Telegram
 	* `stream_commands`: if `true`, when an update triggers a plugin, the match will be printed on the console